anthonyshew/devtionary/docs/javascript/data-types/string.md

 ---

 # String
+---
 ## Beginner

-A sequence of characters, like "Devtionary".
+A sequence of characters, like "Devtionary."
 Strings are written with quotes.

 ## Intermediate